inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-2.md

 - A `JSON` file containing the simulation parameters.
 This file essentially comprises **four key blocks** that define the whole simulation;
 `Configuration`, `RigidBodies`, `Materials` and `FluidModels`.
 Understanding the contents of this cofiguration file is crucial because we will later
-tweek it to be able to programmatically produce multiple variations of our "base case" and generate a diverse enough dataset to train a machine learning (ML) model.
+tweak it to be able to programmatically produce multiple variations of our "base case" and generate a diverse enough dataset to train a machine learning (ML) model.

 Let's take a closer look at these blocks: